Karapur Miah Bari Mosque

-The Miah Bari Mosque (কড়াপুর মিঞা বাড়ি মসজিদ) is a mosque located in Karapur, in the Barisal District of Bangladesh.
-The 18th-century three-domed mosque and archaeological site is located in Miah Bari, in the village of North Karapur in Raipasha-Karapur Union, Barisal Sadar Upazila.
+The Karapur Miah Bari Mosque (কড়াপুর মিঞা বাড়ী মসজিদ) is a mosque located in Karapur, in the Barisal District of Bangladesh.
+The 18th-century three-domed mosque and archaeological site is located in the Miah Bari of North Karapur in Raipasha-Karapur Union, Barisal Sadar Upazila.

 History

 According to local tradition, this Mughal style mosque was built in the 18th century by Hayat Mahmud, the zamindar of Buzurg-Umedpur Pargana.
 Mahmud was rebellious to the British government and exiled to Penang Island (formerly Prince of Wales Island) in Malaysia.
 His family was stripped of Umedpur's zamindarship.
 It was after Hayat's return to Bengal, sixteen years later, in which he built the Miah Bari Mosque taking inspiration from the Kartalab Khan Mosque in Old Dhaka.
 However, some believe the mosque was built by his son, Mahmud Zahid.
 The mosque is under the protection of Bangladeshi Department of Archaeology.